 The Gunung Mulu National Park is recognized as the world’s largest known natural chamber.
 The cave stretches to 700 meters in length with a height of 70 meters.
 Many claim that the size of the chamber is equal to 40 Boeing 707s!

 Caves are therefore one of the most prominent sights explored by tourists who visit this national park.
-Among the caves that are found within the park premises are Benart Cavern, Clearwater Cave (8th longest cave in the world as 2014), and the Cave of the Winds.
+Among the caves that are found within the park, premises are Benart Cavern, Clearwater Cave (8th longest cave in the world as 2014), and the Cave of the Winds.
 Aside from the caves, the limestones found within the area are also a center of geological studies.
 Many researchers estimate the rocks found in the park to be around 90 million years of age.

 Flora and Fauna

-Aside from the limestone karst formations, the rich flora and fauna in the Gunung Mulu National Park is also one of the biggest draws with tourists.
+Aside from the limestone karst formations, the rich flora and fauna in the Gunung Mulu National Park are also one of the biggest draws for tourists.
 According to research, there are about 90 species of hornbill, 27 species of bat, and various mammals including gibbons, squirrels, shrews, bearded pig, Bornean tarsier, small barking deer, mouse deer, and the long-tailed macaque that live within the caves and the park premises.